sahilrajput03/sahilrajput03/thoughts-principles.md

 In the end some of your greatest pains becomes your greatest strengths.

 Today, you have 100% of your life left.

+Being alone is a power only few can handle.